ivietcuong/Demo/README.md

 ### MAUI
 <span/><p><img src="demo_uwp.png" width="50%" height="50%" /> <img src="android.png" width="20%" height="20%" /></p>

-There is just one View for both Plattform Adroind, UWP.
+There is just one View for both Plattform Adroid, Windows.
 They are using the common Shared project, with the same Controls and the Logic's implementations.
 ## Blazor
 <span/><p><img src="blazors.jpeg" width="50%" height="50%" /></p>